-Welcome to the latest Addisons Direct Selling Legal Update.
+Welcome to the latest issue of the Addisons Direct Selling Legal Update.

 There have been a number of significant issues affecting the direct selling sector which have occurred since our last newsletter.
 Some of the issues are addressed in this edition.